 About Pierce Library

 The library is the intellectual heart of the college and the community.
-Pierce Library supports the institutional mission of Eastern Oregon University by providing materials and services for all members of the college community.
-It supports the regional mission of the college by providing materials and services in connection with institutional outreach programs, through cooperative participation in regional library networks, and by making its collections and services available to the people of eastern Oregon.
+Pierce Library supports the institutional mission of Eastern Oregon University by providing materials and services for all members of the university community.
+It supports the regional mission of the University by providing materials and services in connection with institutional outreach programs, through cooperative participation in regional library networks, and by making its collections and services available to the people of eastern Oregon.

 We are committed to creating and maintaining a dynamic environment, focused on service and guided by the principles of intellectual freedom, that encourages access to the cultural, historical and intellectual achievements of humankind.